bittraidr/Binance-Case-Study/README.md

 ### Core Metrics

-** Some core metrics to measure the success of Binance is trade volume, user base size, revenue and profitability, market share and customer satisfaction.

 * Trade Volume: Binance.com and Binance.us combine for a current average of about $64 billion in daily trade volume.
 Of course, the crypto market is volatile, and these numbers fluctuate greatly on a day-to-day basis.
 For instance, in 2021 the average volume was $147.6 billion and in 2022 $94 billion.
 Binance hosts about 55% of all crypto spot treading as of January 2023 according to finder.com.